-At A Level, Biology covers: biological molecules and their functions within cells; the relationship between DNA and protein structures, and how this links with evolution and disease: the interactions between organisms in ecological relationships; the nervous and hormonal control of bodies: and the complex biochemistry of respiration and photosynthesis.
+At A Level, Biology covers: biological molecules and their functions within cells; the relationship between DNA and protein structures, and how this links with evolution and disease; the interactions between organisms in ecological relationships; the nervous and hormonal control of bodies; the complex biochemistry of respiration and photosynthesis.

-Why study at Salesian College?
+Why study at Salesian College ?

 Salesian College has excellent purposebuilt laboratories and well-qualified and experienced staff.
 The small groups allow a very favourable student to teacher ratio so that support is effective and timely throughout the course.
-We also offer opportunities to explore topics outside of the classroom like lectures at the Royal Institute and the two day residential Field Course at Juniper Hall Field Studies Centre.
+We also offer opportunities to explore topics outside of the classroom like lectures at the Royal Institute and the two day Field Course at Juniper Hall Field Studies Centre.

 Students will study the AQA GCE A Level Biology course, code 7402.
 There are three two hour exams at the end of Year 13.
 Practical skills will be assessed throughout the course, and aspects of these will form up to 15% of the final written papers.
+For those wishing to study just to AS level, we use AQA GCE AS-level Biology code 7401.
+Practical skills are still assessed in the written papers for this qualification, of which there are two, each lasting 90 minutes.